rifatshampod/pool-game-manager/README.md

 # Pool Billiard Tournament Tracker 🎱

 Welcome to the **Pool Billiard Tournament Tracker**!
-This project was born out of the need to organize friendly pool billiard competitions among friends.
+This project was born out of the need to organize friendly pool billiard competitions among friends in a billiard bar called "Pocket Bar" in Turku, Finland.
 With limited boards available, we wanted a way to track scores, manage tournaments, and determine winners without the hassle of manual tracking.
 This software solution makes it easy to organize and enjoy our weekly pool sessions!

 ## Features ✨